Tipsy-12/DocuMind/Multimodal PDF Question Answering System.md

 - Currently optimized for research papers and academic documents
 - Processing time increases with PDF size and complexity
-- Requires internet connection for API calls
+- Requires an internet connection for API calls
 - Some PDF formats may not be fully supported

 ## Development